Get the answer to this never-ending discussion once and for all and see what is the best baby registry!

 - Access list on all devices

 - Very flexible to accept your other registry list such as your Amazon list

 - Rewards only available if you purchase from 5 specific stores.

 - Relatively small company and have limited help for urgent matters.

-Have your list ready and go to physical stores to test drive strollers, touch baby clothes and see other options that you are not able to view online.
-Amazon is well-known for the cheapest deals as well as comprehensive reviews.
+Have your list ready and go to physical stores to test drive strollers, touch baby clothes and see other options that you cannot view online.
+Amazon is well-known for the cheapest deals and comprehensive reviews.
 If you cannot find some needed items on Amazon, use the MyRegistry to see price comparisons of things to find the best deals.

-Use Amazon to take advantage of free shipping and free returns as well as completion discount.
+Use Amazon to take advantage of free shipping and free returns and completion discount.
 Once you have the list, you have the option to upload them to MyRegistry.
 MyRegistry would allow you to

 - Add other items from physical stores as you scan them;